kavia-common/network-management-5556-5684/BackendAPIService/README.md

 Preferred single-URI configuration:
 - MONGODB_URI (preferred)
   - MongoDB connection URI.
-Defaults to `mongodb://localhost:27017/network_devices` if not provided.
+If not provided, the service will NOT implicitly fall back to localhost unless explicit parts are set.
   - Example: `mongodb://localhost:27017/network_devices` or `mongodb+srv://<user>:<pass>@cluster0.mongodb.net/<db>`

-Fallback individual settings (used only if MONGODB_URI is not set):
+Fallback individual settings (used only if MONGODB_URI is not set and at least one part is provided):
 - MONGODB_HOST (default: `localhost`)
 - MONGODB_PORT (default: `27017`)
 - MONGODB_USERNAME (optional)